 - Swim in supervised areas, such as in a public pool with an attendant or at the beach between the flags, where lifeguards are on patrol.

 - Tell the pool attendant or lifeguard that you have epilepsy and the type of seizures you experience.
 You may need to brief them on how best to help you, if they don’t already know.

 - People with epilepsy, even if well controlled, should never swim alone.

-AEDs are the most common treatment for epilepsy and seizures, but some side effects may influence your performance, including:
+Anti-epileptic medications are the most common treatment for epilepsy and seizures, but some of the side effects may influence your performance, including:

 - Fatigue and tiredness – which can be a problem for active people

 - Other problems – such as blurred vision or problems with concentration, impaired coordination and slower response times